-In most cases, the name value is related to the value of the meaning attribute of each item, also inherited from the LOCATABLE class.
-The meaning attribute value in EHR data items is predefined by the archetypes from which the data was generated, and defines the "normative" meaning of a data item, regardless of what name is chosen for it at runtime; it is effectively a clinically meaningful node identifier.
-However, an important difference is that names are text items, committed in the language of the locale in which the data were created, whereas meanings are like coded terms, local to each archetype, and are represented by their code in archetypes and data.
-Thus, data items in the EHR will resemble the objects shown in FIGURE 4.
+In most cases, the name value is related to the value of the archetype_node_id attribute of each item, also inherited from the LOCATABLE class.
+The archetype_node_id attribute value in EHR data items is predefined by the archetypes from which the data was generated, and defines the "normative" meaning of a data item, regardless of what name is chosen for it at runtime; it is effectively a clinically meaningful node identifier.
+The clinical meaning is given in the archetype local ontology.
+However, an important difference is that names are text items, expressed in the language of the locale in which the data were created, whereas archetype_node_ids are language-independent codes.
+Typical items in the EHR will resemble the objects shown in FIGURE 4.